Who we are

 We are a collective of individuals who aim to work in a creative, flexible and equal way.

-Our founding team are experienced volunteers who have been working in the humanitarian sector since 2015.
 We have a wealth of experience working with NGOs, charitable organisations and the hospitality sector across Europe, particularly in Greece.

 Project Armonia grew out of an emergency need for nutritious food provision on Samos.